The Importance Of Visualization To Reach Your Goals

 Thich Nhat Hanh

-Just as affirmations or mantras are beneficial for motivation, focus, and effective goal setting, so too is a visualization or mental imagery.
+Just as affirmations or mantras benefit motivation, focus, and practical goal setting, visualization or mental imagery does, too.

 What is Visualization?
-It is the use of the imagination through pictures or mental imagery to create visions of what we want in our lives and how to make them happen.
-Along with focus and emotion it becomes a powerful, creative tool that helps us achieve what we want in life.
-Used correctly it can bring about self-improvement, maintain good health, help you perform well in sports, and accomplish your goals in life.
+It is the use of imagination through pictures or mental imagery to create visions of what we want in our lives and how to make them happen.
+Along with focus and emotion, visualization becomes a powerful, creative tool that helps us achieve what we want in life.
+Used correctly, it can bring about self-improvement, maintain good health, help you perform well in sports, and accomplish your goals in life.

-In sports, mental imagery is often used by professional athletes to improve their skills by picturing the achievement of a specific feat, such as hitting or shooting a ball, skiing a hill, swimming or running a race, among other things.
+In sports, professional athletes often use mental imagery to improve their skills by picturing the achievement of a specific feat, such as hitting or shooting a ball, skiing a hill, swimming, or running a race, among other things.

 “Humans are but the product of their thoughts, what they think, they become.”
 Gandhi.